By Sebastián Correa Cruz

 - Element of Hermeneutical Judicial Tool

-A first approach to the legal nature of Sustainable Development claims that the concept cannot be regarded as primary rule but rather as a meta-principle, pushing and pulling the boundaries of true primary norms when they threaten to overlap or conflict with each other.
+A first approach to the legal nature of Sustainable Development claims that the concept cannot be regarded as a primary rule but rather as a meta-principle, pushing and pulling the boundaries of true primary norms when they threaten to overlap or conflict with each other.
 This position is based on the reasoning that Sustainable Development requires an equitable approach to conflicts between development and environment.
 In that sense, it would not be possible to identify under the concept of equity a clear primary norm which prescribes the obligations of the States.

 Taking the above into account, the concept of Sustainable Development would just constitute a hermeneutical judicial tool, without binding content, which acquires its normativity in the hands of the judge.